KaungMyatBo/interview-techinical-question/README.md

 You may have a static class to provide static login user id value.

-You may persisted holiday data manually into your DB.
+You may persist holiday data manually into your DB.

 This module must be independently runnable module without Billing Module
 ## Billing Module